Apply Today to our Software Engineering Program & check out our scholarships!

 Explore to Learn:

-After you complete each task that follows, re-run the program and observe the changes in the browser!
+After you complete each task that follows, observe the changes in the browser!

 • On line 9 of the CSS file, change black to magenta